PradeepInTech/IRIS/README.md

 2. Use voice commands to interact with IRIS.
 Some examples include:
    - "What is the weather in [city]?"
    - "What time is it?"
+   - "Open [application name]"
+   - "What is the news?"

 ---